 BS 8102 Waterproofing Regulations

 All of our waterproofing specialists must understand the new revision of BS 8102 and how this may affect their waterproofing design.
-Although the principles contained within the Code are still sound, after nearly twenty years, BS 8102:1990 Code of Practice for Protection of Structures against Water from the Ground was overdue for revision.
+Although the principles contained within the Code are still sound, after nearly twenty years, BS 8102:1990 Code of Practice for Protection of Structures Against Water from the Ground was overdue for revision.

-Regional Manager CSRT CSSW
+Senior Surveyor CSRT CSSW

 The Fundamentals of BS 8102:2009

 In order for a successful waterproofing system to be installed the following must be taken into consideration:

 - The use of a specialist designer as part of the team – to check the liability of the system